 Having the opportunity to engage with faculty members, staff, and even the President of the University, was the close-knit learning environment that allowed Communication major Ryan Ackerman to thrive.
 A transfer student from a larger, less personalized school, he was better able to learn and grow within the Castleton campus.

-After reaching out to Wolk, the President cleared part of his day to meet with Ackerman and discuss what decision would be best.
+After reaching out to Wolk, he cleared part of his day to meet with Ackerman and discuss what decision would be best.

 “He didn't tell me what to think, but he made me realize that I need to pursue what I love to be happy.
 I didn't want to chase the money, I wanted to be happy with the people who make me happiest,” Ackerman said.